whaakman/azure-docs.nl-nl/articles/avere-vfxt/avere-vfxt-manage-cluster.md

 vfxt.PY is vooraf geïnstalleerd in het cluster netwerkcontroller-VM. <!-- (If you want to install it on another system, refer to http://github.com/Azure/AvereSDK) xxx change when this repo goes  public -->

-Een volledige vfxt.py (Engelstalig) is beschikbaar op GitHub: <https://github.com/AvereSystems/vFXT.py/blob/master/docs/README.md>
+Een volledige vfxt.py (Engelstalig) is beschikbaar op GitHub: [Clusterbeheer met vfxt.py in de Cloud](https://github.com/azure/averesdk/blob/master/docs/README.md)

 ### <a name="add-cluster-nodes-with-vfxtpy"></a>Clusterknooppunten met vfxt.py toevoegen